Difference Between Leading vs Lagging Indicators

 Indicators tell us the state of something which is going to happen next.
 The most closely tracked indicators are social, business, economic and behavioral indicators.
 For example, in motorcycles, we use indicators (flashing lights) which show us that the vehicle is about to change the lane.
 In the same way, indicators in this leading vs lagging article are more in economic terms; these indicators show us how the economy is changing; a probable estimation that can happen in the future in the coming economic business cycle.

-Just like the leader in any group who leads the rest of the members and guide them further, leading indicators does the same for the economy.
-These indicators in economic terms transfer before all and guide economic market cycle to forecast for future changes.
+Like the leader in any group who leads the rest of the members and guides them further, leading indicators do the same for the economy.
+These indicators in economic terms transfer before all and guide the economic market cycle to forecast for future changes.

 Leading indicators changes before the actual economy begin to move.
 As it has a primitive and nature analyst and economist rely on these indicators to arrive at conclusions about any economical shifts and to forecast them.
 Leading indicators are the actions necessary to achieve the goal.